 Students who have referrals from their local districts may attend SCAI.
 The combination of daily academics coupled with the culinary arts course of study provides students a rigorous and relevant school program that can lead to a diploma and ServSafe Certification in Culinary Arts.
 The Educational Options Program is accredited by the Western Association Schools and Colleges(WASC).

-A partnership with Columbia College has allowed evening classes to be offered to the public at the site.
+On occasion our partnership with Columbia College has allowed evening classes to be offered to the public at the site.
+There are currently no classes scheduled for this academic year.

 Under the supervision and guidance of the Chef, students complete the state approved Career Technical Education course of study for Culinary Arts.
 Students participate in hands-on food preparation, food service skills and employability skills in a state-of-the-art industrial kitchen.
 With an emphasis on safety and sanitation in the kitchen, students become qualified and meet state and national Food Handler requirements for certification.